-As stated in section 4.1.1, we considered the number of lockdown days to be 60 for the base cases.
-We compared the overall economic impact of migrant workers being transported interstate (presented in section 4.2) with the cases where migrant workers stayed back in the state where they were working prior to lockdown (presented in 4.3).
+As stated in Sect.
+4.1.1, we considered the number of lockdown days to be 60 for the base cases.
+We compared the overall economic impact of migrant workers being transported interstate (presented in Sect.
+4.2) with the cases where migrant workers stayed back in the state where they were working prior to lockdown (presented in 4.3).
 We found the latter case to be more economical than earlier.
 However, when the vaccine roll-out was still a work in progress and many countries witnessed the second wave of the virus spread, we extended the analysis for the number of lockdown days to be more than 60.
 We extended it up to 365 lockdown days which were either full or partial.
-The results are illustrated in figure 23.
+The results are illustrated in Fig. 23.
 The bold lines represent the cases of migrant workers transporting interstate and the dotted lines represent the cases where migrant workers staying in state i.
-As found from fig 23, the migrant workers staying in the state where they were working prior to the lockdown was economically beneficial for the states when the number of lockdown days was less.
-However, things were found to change if the number of lockdown days for Delhi NCR, 214 days in Maharashtra, and 233 days in Karnataka.
+As found from Fig. 23, the migrant workers staying in the state where they were working prior to the lockdown was economically beneficial for the states when the number of lockdown days was less.
+However, things were found to change if the number of lockdown days started to increase.
+The results were the same for the two cases at an approxiation for all three states: 140 days for Delhi NCR, 214 days in Maharashtra, and 233 days in Karnataka.
 Any lockdown beyond these many days in each state respectively would favor the economic decision for migrant workers traveling to their home state.

 We further extended our analysis to compare the results between the two cases by allowing both the proportion of migrant workers returning to their workplace state prior to lockdown and the number of days of lockdown to change.
-The results are presented for the three cases separately in figures 24(a), 24(b), and 24(c).
+The results are presented for the three cases separately in Fig. 24a-c.
 The change in the number of lockdown days was found to have a significant impact on the overall effect of the two cases.
-With the increase in the number of lockdown days beyond 60, the strategy of keeping the migrant workers in the state was found to have a greater impact on the overall economy in monetary terms even from a minor increase in the percentage of migrant workers returning from the base value of 45% (As can be seen on the left-hand sides of the figures 24(a), 24(b), and 24(c)).
+With the increase in the number of lockdown days beyond 60, the strategy of keeping the migrant workers in the state was found to have a greater impact on the overall economy in monetary terms even from a minor increase in the percentage of migrant workers returning from the base value of 45% (As can be seen on the left-hand sides of the Fig. 24a-c).
 After a certain number of days of lockdown, the strategy of keeping the migrant workers in their workplace states was economically more expensive than sending them to their home state.
 This was mainly because managing such a large number of migrant workers over a longer period started to have a significant cost impact on the overall economy which was even greater than any economic loss due to migrant workers not returning to their workplace state prior to lockdown.